Montgomery Miners: 1910 Virginia Valley League

+1911 & 1912 Mountain States League

-The 1911 Montgomery Miners won a controversial championship in the newly named league.
-The Miners continued play as charter members of 1911 Mountain States League.
-The Ashland-Catlettsburg Twins, Charleston Senators, Huntington Blue Sox, Ironton Nailers and the Point Pleasant-Gallipolis team joined the Miners as charter members of the six–team Class D level league.
+The 1911 Montgomery Miners won a controversial championship in a newly named league.
+The Miners began play as charter members of 1911 Mountain States League.
+The Ashland-Catlettsburg Twins, Charleston Senators, Huntington Blue Sox, Ironton Nailers and the Point Pleasant-Gallipolis teams joined the Miners as charter members of the six–team Class D level league.
 The league play began on May 12, 1911.

-In the 1911 standings, the Montgomery Miners finished in 1st place with a 67–43 overall record, playing under managers Ralph Fleming and Henry Runser.
-Montgomery finished ahead of the Huntington 2nd place Blue Sox (63–50), Ashland-Catlettsburg Twins (63–55), Charleston Senators (57–58) and Point Pleasant-Gallipolis/Middleport-Pomeroy (59–60) and Ironton Nailers (44–77) in the overall standings.
+The Miners won the Mountain States League's first championship in the split schedule format amidst controversy.
+In the 1911 standings, the Montgomery Miners finished in first place with a 67–43 overall record, playing under managers Ralph Fleming and Henry Runser.
+Montgomery finished ahead of the second place Huntington Blue Sox (63–50), Ashland-Catlettsburg Twins (63–55), Charleston Senators (57–58) and Point Pleasant-Gallipolis/Middleport-Pomeroy (59–60) and Ironton Nailers (44–77) in the overall standings.

 The league played a split season, with Huntington winning the first half standings and Point Pleasant-Gallipolis/Middleport-Pomeroy winning the second half standings.
 However, Montgomery had the best overall record and no playoffs were held.
 The National Association governing body ordered the league not to hold playoffs, after a National Association investigation following the regular season found two cases of improper conduct in late season games that prevented Middleport-Pomeroy from winning the second half title.
 These games were later deducted at the league's fall meeting.
-The ruling of no playoffs for the Mountain States League left Montgomery with the best overall record in 1st place overall.
+The ruling of no playoffs for the Mountain States League left Montgomery with the best overall record in first place overall.

-In 1912, Montgomery began their season without a team, despite their successful season in 1911.
-However, on June 16, 1912, the Montgomery Miners resumed play when the Point Pleasant-Gallipolis/ Middleport-Pomroy franchise, with a 7–21 overall record, moved for a second time, to Montgomery.
-Montgomery was in 6th place when the franchise permanently disbanded on June 29, 1912, ending their final season with a 10–24 record, while playing under manager Reddy Mack.
+In 1912, Montgomery began the season without a minor league team, despite their successful 1911 season, before gaining a team during the season.
+On June 16, 1912, the Montgomery Miners resumed play when the Point Pleasant-Gallipolis/ Middleport-Pomroy franchise, with a 7–21 overall record, moved for a second time, to Montgomery.
+Montgomery was in sixth place when the franchise permanently disbanded on June 29, 1912, ending their final season with a 10–24 record, while playing under manager Reddy Mack.
 The entire Mountain States League folded on July 8, 1912.

-The Ashland-Catlettsburg Twins of the Mountain States League ended the 1912 season with a record of 26 wins and 19 losses, finishing second in the MSL.Ashland-Catlettsburg and Huntington dropped out July 8, ending the league.
-James Kitler served as manager.
+The Ashland-Catlettsburg Twins of the Mountain States League ended the 1912 season with a record of 26 wins and 19 losses, finishing second in the Mountain States League.
+Ashland-Catlettsburg and Huntington dropped out July 8, ending the league.
+James Kitler served as the manager.

 Montgomery, West Virginia has not hosted another minor league team.

 The ballpark

-The name of the Montgomery Miners' home minor league ballpark is not referenced.
+The name of the Montgomery Miners' home minor league ballpark is not known.